gpmorales/gpmorales/README.md

 #### 🎯 Incoming Software Engineer IC2 @ RII

-Emory CS student with a near-perfect GPA.
-Backend specialist with frontend expertise and strong DevOps experience.
+I am an Emory CS student with a near-perfect GPA.
+I consider myself a Backend specialist with Frontend expertise and strong DevOps experience.
 Currently working for RII, a defense & cybersecurity company, contributing to cutting-edge projects for the DoD and Combatant Commands.
 Experienced in building scalable systems, automating deployments, and optimizing cloud infrastructure.